 What about charging an electric vehicle?

 EVs run on electricity, so how you will charge your EV is an important consideration.
 Since most drivers rack up less than 50 miles per day, charging a fully-electric vehicle on a daily basis is usually unnecessary.
-When you do charge your car, charging it when it’s going to be parked for long periods of time (like at your home or at work if possible) is the way to go, and most of the time sufficient for day-to-day driving, even with basic power chargers.
+When you do charge your car, charging it when it’s going to be parked for long periods of time (like at your home or at work, if possible) is the way to go, and most of the time it's sufficient for day-to-day driving needs, even with basic power chargers.